marcpage/libernet/README.md

 Differences can also occur from divergent signed dictionaries.
 Signed dictionaries can be merged adding all signers of each version bundle.
 Any address histories that do not add any new head [bundles](#bundle-description) or signers may be [deleted](#deleting-data).

+The very last entry in heads is always the very first bundle added and the original signer.
+This may be a duplicate bundle entry as more people sign or block the bundle.
+This allows us to determine first post and the owner of the address.
+The timestamp alone does not determine the first bundle, as a bad actor could post an earlier timestamp.
+Consensus of multiple address histories can be used to determine how valid a claim on first bundle.
+If consensus is not easy to confirm, conflicting "first submitters" can be kept in the *heads* with the most likely being the last entry.

 Bundles can be password protected.
 When they are password protected, the *aes256* key is replaced with a *password* field.